SEPTEMBER 2004

 However how do you milk the cows when the parlour is out of bounds unless you wear a suit like this, come to think about it what about the cows should they get suits too!!

-As the pictures of the Milking Bail show you are stood below them and I assure you I was not covered with mud!!
-(Webbys Note HA HA HA HA .....
-No don't laugh Ha Ha...)
+you are stood below them and I assure you I was not covered with mud!!

+The hardstanding is progressing and Dave is about halfway with its construction.
+I’m currently sorting out some bricks (Dave calls it rubble) to finish that wall I started in August 2000 (see report).
 Dave’s excavations revealed this long line of bricks which Webby after going into Phil Harding (from Time Team) mode has excavated showing that they are not as first suspected the foundation remains of some long gone building but they are in fact a drain made from bricks.

+Old brick built drain It was full of soil and obviously has not worked for years.
 Before the pond was filled in there was a ditch running to it which carried the water from the dairy roof and the washings from the dairy floor (imagine that pollution in the modern day) so I suspect that was where it went to.
 (Webbys note: I have to disagree with that.
-I think it ran towards the gully)
+I think it ran towards the gully) In this month’s

-In this month’s nature report we have a Leopard found on the farm, and we now have our new temperature sensor working so the weather page is back to speed.
+Leopard found on the farm, and we now have our new temperature sensor

-See you next month PHIL.
+speed.
+See you next month